What to Bring to Pilates Class (Complete Guide)

 Footwear Considerations

-Pilates is done barefoot, but you can also opt for grip socks.
+Pilates is done barefoot, but you can also opt for Pilates grip socks.
 These socks provide additional traction, helping you maintain stability and prevent slipping.

 They can also be more hygienic, especially when using shared equipment at a studio.